-Vowpal Wabbit (VW) is an open source machine learning library created by John Langford and developed by Microsoft Research with the help of many contributors.
+Vowpal Wabbit (VW) (opens in new tab) is an open-source machine learning library created by John Langford and developed by Microsoft Research with the help of many contributors.
 It is a fast, flexible, online, and active learning solution that empowers people to solve complex interactive machine learning problems, with a large focus on contextual bandits and reinforcement learning.
 It is a vehicle for both research prototyping and driving bleeding edge algorithms to production.
-RL OS Fest is all about open source problems in the Vowpal Wabbit ecosystem.
+RL OS Fest is all about open-source projects in the Vowpal Wabbit ecosystem.

 To be eligible for the program, students must be enrolled in or accepted into an accredited institution including colleges, universities, Master programs, PhD programs, and undergraduate programs.

 - Submit quality work: code compiles, has unit tests and documentation, and passes code review

 - Regularly communicate work completed, what you intend to do next, and blockers

 - Re-evaluate project tasks if you’re significantly ahead or behind schedule

 Success looks different for every project.
 Challenging yourself and developing skills and knowledge are the most important part.
 Producing some sort of deliverable item is great, but not strictly required.
 We all know how development and experimentation goes, unforeseen problems can come up and present new challenges and that’s all part of the process.
 You’ll have a mentor and support along the way.